YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 Use printenv to check ydb_gbldir or use the M command WRITE $ZGBLDIR to verify that the "pointer" identifies the proper Global Directory.
 If the pointer is not appropriate, reset ydb_gbldir or use the M command SET $ZGBLDIR= to name the proper file.

 Examine the Global Directory using GDE.
 If the Global Directory is not appropriate, correct or recreate it with GDE.
-For more information on the use of GDE, refer to the `"Global Directory Editor" <./gde.html>`_ chapter.
+For more information on the use of GDE, refer to the `"Global Directory Editor (GDE)" <gde.html>`_ chapter.

 *IF THE GLOBAL DIRECTORY IS DAMAGED BUT ACCESSIBLE WITH GDE*, investigate who may have used GDE to perform the modifications.
 If the Global Directory is damaged and not accessible with GDE, investigate what program, other than YottaDB and its utilities, might have written to the file.
 Except for GDE, all YottaDB components treat the Global Directory as static and read-only.